Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Iterative Refinement of Repair Instructions (IRRI)

-From the findings in Section~\ref{subsec:analysis-of-sfs}, we hypothesize that if textual directions are of high quality, refining initial codes may become effective in multi-turn code correction.
-Accordingly, we propose \textsc{Iterative Refinement of Textual Directions} (IRTD), which refines initial codes through iterative feedback on textual directions. \begin{itemize} \item Section~\ref{subsec:proposed-framework} presents the framework of IRTD, which becomes simpler than \textsc{SFS}. \item Section~\ref{subsec:theoretical-analysis-within-ogis} theoretically analyzes IRTD based on the framework of Oracle-Guided Inductive Synthesis (OGIS) \citep{JhaSeshia2017Acta, JhaSeshia2017TOPLAS}. \end{itemize}
+From the findings in Section~\ref{subsec:analysis-of-sfs}, we hypothesize that if repair instructions are of high quality, refining initial programs may become effective in multi-turn program correction.
+Accordingly, we propose \textsc{Iterative Refinement of Repair Instructions} (IRRI), which refines initial programs through iterative feedback on repair instructions. \begin{itemize} \item Section~\ref{subsec:proposed-framework} presents the framework of IRRI, which becomes simpler than SFS. \item Section~\ref{subsec:theoretical-analysis-within-ogis} theoretically analyzes IRRI based on the framework of Oracle-Guided Inductive Synthesis (OGIS) \citep{JhaSeshia2017Acta, JhaSeshia2017TOPLAS}. \end{itemize}